FraserBrown/CRSP-Engine/README.md

 $ git checkout -b your_tag/your_branch_name dev
 ```

-3. Develop your code, commit code, and push changes to your new branch
+3. Develop your code, commit code, and push changes to your new branch.

 >**NOTE:** Your first push of your to your branch with new changes will have to be in the following format:
 >```sh
 >git push -u origin your_tag/your_branch_name
 >```

-4. When development is complete create a pull request
+4. When development is complete create a pull request.
     * Select `` New pull request`` on your newly developed branch from the ``branches`` tab
         <img src="figures/pull-request1.png" alt="pull request 2" style="width: 80%;"/>
     * Select ``base:dev`` as the branch you wish to eventually ``merge`` to and fill out the form details, pressing ``Create pull request`` when finished.